-Hear Your Inner Critic, But Listen to Your Inner Heroine: A Psychologist’s Guide to Coping with Depression and Anxiety
+Hear Your Inner Critic, but Listen to Your Inner Heroine: A Psychologist’s Guide to Coping with Depression, Anxiety and Stress.

 Dr Debra Campbell reveals how developing awareness of how you speak to yourself supports mental health and threatens hurtful habits.
-MELBOURNE, VICTORIA, AUSTRALIA, June 7, 2021 /EINPresswire.com/ — Dr Debra Campbell’s newly released book titled The 3 Loves Project is a psychologist’s guide to a life of resilience, flow, love and self-compassion.
+MELBOURNE, VICTORIA, AUSTRALIA, June 7, 2021 /EINPresswire.com/ — Dr Debra Campbell’s newly released book titled How to Be Your Own Hero: The 3 Loves Project is a psychologist’s guide to a life of resilience, flow, love and self-compassion.

 As a practicing psychologist, Dr Deb guides the reader in understanding the cycles that keep them stuck in dysfunctional relationships, depression, anxiety and self-destructive patterns.
 The book is a 360 page blend of narrative and practical exercises, so the reader need waste no time, diving into a pragmatic approach to cultivating three great loves – self-compassion, mindful relationships and finding flow.